BenFuchs/DND_app/Readme.md

   7/11/24:
   to do list:
-  [ ] after logging in, show the user 3 buttons labeled with their character names, this will later allow the user to access information about that character if they want to play it
+  [X] after logging in, show the user 3 buttons labeled with their character names, this will later allow the user to access information about that character if they want to play it
   [ ] whole lot of design to do
-  [ ] add logout functionality
+  [X] add logout functionality
-  [ ] Create component page for the character information for play, includes:
+  [WIP] Create component page for the character information for play, includes:
-      [ ] stats
+      [X] stats
-      [ ] Name
+      [X] Name
-      [ ] Race
+      [X] Race
-      [ ] Class
+      [X] Class
-      [ ] Race-Traits (connect to dnd explanation links) [ ] Gold Counter (ability to add, remove gold like a calculator) [ ] inventory (at first, keep simple, let user write in it) [ ] Backstory section?
+      [ ] Race-Traits (connect to dnd explanation links) [X] Gold Counter (ability to add, remove gold like a calculator) [WIP] inventory (at first, keep simple, let user write in it) [ ] Backstory section?

+  12/11/24:
+  in my inventory functions there is an issue with the possibility of one user having multiple sheets that are of the same race, thus getting the inventory sheet selection confused.
+  [X] add a foregin key between characterSheets model and the raceSheets models that allows better clarity. (maybe after character creation send the character name as a foregin key to the father model?)

+  [X] show inventory
+  [ ] add to inventory from front end